 The Zerg is the most different of the three races in Starcraft 2.
-While the single player campaign of Starcraft 2: Heart of the Swarm introduces players to the Zerg playstyle, it can still be very challenging to play in the multiplayer.
+While the single-player campaign of Starcraft 2: Heart of the Swarm introduces players to the Zerg playstyle, it can still be very challenging to play in the multiplayer.
 In Legacy of the Void, several changes have been made to the multiplayer.
-You can read all about them here.
-Here are 10 tips to help you improve and ultimately win as one of the most interesting real-time strategy game races of all time, the Zerg.
+Here are ten tips to help you improve and ultimately win as one of the most interesting real-time strategy game races of all time, the Zerg.

 As Zerg, your main production building is also your main building: the hatchery.
 Switching between hatcheries to inject larva is going to be a vital part of your play.
 You can hotkey your individual hatcheries to jump between bases, or you can rebind the 'Base-cam' hotkey to either the tilde ("~") key or your spacebar key.
 This key cycles your camera through all your active bases so that you can easily jump back to a base whenever you need to inject.